DarvidTorres/mydocs/Python/OOP/Classes, objects and inheritance.md

 # Objects

 - In Python, an object is an entity that resides in memory.
+- Each object in Python is identified by a unique memory address.
+- This address can be thought of as the location where the object is stored in memory.
-- Each object has a unique identity, which is an integer representing its address in memory.
-This identity can be obtained using the `id()` function.
+- This identity can be obtained using the `id()` function.

 ```Python
 id('a')
 ```

+- The reserved memory address is not the object itself, but rather a way to access or reference the object in memory.

 - Each object has a [[data types|type]] which is immutable.
+	- the [[data types|type]] determines what operations the object supports and also defines the possible values it can hold.
+- Each object has a value.

 - Instantiation is nothing but creating a new object/instance of a class.